tanyaweaver/python-dev-accelerator/source/assignments/web_app_security_assignment2.md

 ### The Primary Work

 - Create a github branch for this assignment called `repairman-2`
 - Add your vulnerability tests to your existing `vulnerability-report.md`.
-See [sample-vulnerability-report.md](../downloads/sample-vulnerability-report.md).
 - Address the following vulnerabilities. **DO NOT JUST REGURGITATE THE GIVEN SOLUTION**:
 	- A5 - Misconfig
 	- A6 - Exposure